emanuelhuber/RGPR/index.md

 <p>I provides the following services to clients: </p>

 * GPR data processing
-* GPR data interpreation and 3D modeling
+* GPR data interpretation and 3D modeling
 * development of special code/functions to meet the client needs
 * GPR survey (in Switzerland only)